-The European Commission has proposed a binding 30% energy efficiency target for 2030, up from the current target of at least 27%.
+On 30 November 2016 the European Commission proposed a binding 30% energy efficiency target for 2030, up from the current target of at least 27%.

-The new target comes as part of a package of energy efficiency measures which include upgrading the current energy efficiency Directive, measures focussing on the energy efficiency of buildings, improving the energy performance of products and informing consumers, and a smart finance for buildings proposal.
+The new target came as part of a package of energy efficiency measures which include upgrading the current energy efficiency Directive, measures focusing on the energy efficiency of buildings and improving the energy performance of products and informing consumers, and a smart finance for buildings proposal.

 Energy efficiency is key to Europe’s clean energy transition.
 The new 30% target will achieve a 23% cut in energy consumption compared to 2005 levels, helping the EU on its way to achieve the objectives contained in the Paris climate agreement.

 The new Directive is also set to unlock the energy savings that can boost the EU economy, create jobs and lower energy bills for consumers.
 A 30% energy efficiency target can lead to an increase in GDP of around 0.4% - or €70 billion.

 For buildings – a sector which accounts for 40% of Europe’s energy consumption – the Commission approved an update to the energy performance of buildings Directive.
 The move aims to encourage the use of innovative and smart technologies to ensure that buildings operate efficiently; it removes some elements of the existing Directive that have not been delivered, and aims to boost renovation rates.